Philippine Hawk Corporation vs. Vivian Tan Lee

 Doctrines

-- Foreseeability as the Fundamental Test of Negligence — To be negligent, a defendant must have acted or failed to act in such a way that an ordinary reasonable person would have realized that certain interests of certain persons were unreasonably subjected to a general but definite class of risks.
+- Foreseeability as Test of Negligence — To be negligent, a defendant must have acted or failed to act in such a way that an ordinary reasonable man would have realized that certain interests of certain persons were unreasonably subjected to a general but definite class of risks.

 Key Excerpts